I’ve been spending time on the back of a tractor, contemplating all the mysteries…

 19 Wednesday Aug 2015

-Posted Gentleman Farming, Living, Seasons, time, Totem Hall
+Posted in Gentleman Farming, Living, Seasons, time, Totem Hall

-Posted Gentleman Farming, Living, Seasons, time, Totem Hall
+Posted in Gentleman Farming, Living, Seasons, time, Totem Hall

 14 Monday Apr 2014